nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 The SATP core protocol {{-satp-core}} defines a set of entities that participate in an asset transfer.
 These entities are represented in differennt ways including identifiers, credentials and public keys.
-SATP entities are presumed to have been issued cryptographically relevant identities prior to stage 1 and subsequent exchanges.
+SATP entities are presumed to have been issued cryptographically relevant identities prior to the SATP Transfer Initiation Stage (Stage 1) and subsequent exchanges.
 An entity with an issued identity is a principal.

 vLEIs {{-iso-vlei}} use Autonomic Identifiers (AID) to name principals in a system.